DanielVKrastev/Krasteva-Art-Studio/README.md

 4. Change Base URL in "./src/constants.js" with your Firebase Database.

-5. Install dependencies, and start the server for upload images in imgur.com:
+5. Open new Terminal.
+Install dependencies, and start the server for upload images in imgur.com:
-   2. Install dependencies and run the app:
 ```sh
 cd server
 npm install
 npm start
 ```

+ <p>Important: Do not shutting down the terminal where the app (React) is running.</p>

 6. Open the app:
 Go to <a href="http://localhost:5173">http://localhost:5173</a> (or the displayed port) in your browser.